Mental Health Inequality

 As EPS rolls out programming and training on how to better work with folks who experience mental health challenges, we will be sure to keep you posted.

-Vicki_e over 3 years ago
+Vicki_e about 4 years ago

 Having worked with marginalized populations for almost 20 years, I can say this story does not completely surprise me.
 Over the years it has been my experience that unless someone like myself is there to advocate for an individual they are rarely taken seriously.
 In one case an officer was trying to get a woman to give a witness statement for an assist she didn't witness.
 She clearly had mental health issues and was trying to get away from the officer as she was scared.
 The officer was getting angry with her.
 I had to step in and explain she had come upon the assault victim after I did, and it was sometime after the incident took place, and pointed out that she had mental health issues.
 It was only after that he was able to stand back and see what I was talking about.
 I am grateful the officer was open to listening to what I said, as that has not always been my experience.